ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 Here we were, the final match deciding who would face off against ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073), in the Grand Finals of EGTS 2025 the following day.

-With everyone knowing both players were really good, everyone was expecting this match to be extremely close as it was, especially as it was a revenge match from Semifinals, where ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) came out on top, winning 7-5.
+With everyone knowing both players were really good, everyone was expecting this match to be extremely close as it was, especially as it was a revenge match from Semifinals, where ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) came out on top, winning 7–5.

-However, this time around, despite the very similar scoreline, with a 6-7 for ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357), the story of the match was very different, with both players truly showing they were ready, and both players ended up winning their 6 respective picks, which is an absurd sight to have.
+However, this time around, despite the very similar scoreline, and with a 6–7 for ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357), the story of the match was very different, with both players truly showing they were ready, and both players ended up winning their 6 respective picks, which is an absurd sight to behold.

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/maimaing-vs-kanten_07-1.png)

-With no choice but to play one of the longest and brutal tiebreakers in osu!taiko history to get a chance to continue playing in this tournament, both players would be starting the final map in this match.
+With no choice but to play one of the longest and brutal tiebreakers in osu!taiko history to get a chance to continue playing in this tournament, both players started the final map in this match.

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/maimaing-vs-kanten_07-2.png)

-However, with the first quarter of the map done, it started looking hopeless, as ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) was already 23,145 points ahead, with ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) being 31 misses behind, this seemed like a done deal, especially with none of the song's hard parts having come up yet.
+However, with the first quarter of the map done, it started looking hopeless, as ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) was already 23,145 points ahead.
+With ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) being 31 misses behind, this seemed like a done deal, especially with none of the song's hard parts having come up yet.

 And yet....